 A large genus.
-Some of its tropical species are shrubs and trees; and are all trailing or climbing herbs, chiefly at the South.
-We mention but one species.
+Some of its tropical species are shrubs and tree; and are all trailing or climbing herbs, chiefly at the South.
+We ment on but one species.

-I. pan'durata.
+2. pan'durata.
 Wild Potato.
 Leaves broadly cordate, often fiddle-shaped (panduriform).
 Corolla large (near 3' long), 4 times longer than the calyx, white, with a purple centre.
 Root very large.
 Sandy fields, West and South.